 In addition, the RBC Rewards program (also known as Avion) is another transfer partner, and you can transfer Avion points over at a 1:1 ratio as well.
 Note that there are often transfer promotions in which you get an extra 30% or 50% in Avios as a bonus.

 RBC also has a British Airways-affiliated credit card which currently offers up to 50,000 Avios as a signup bonus (with 40,000 Avios granted within the first year); the offer fluctuates from time to time and can be a reasonable way to accumulate extra points.

 The Marriott Bonvoy program also partners with Avios, meaning that you can convert 60,000 Bonvoy points into 25,000 Avios.
 However, since there are often better uses of Marriott Bonvoy points out there, this should be treated as a last resort.

 Lastly, you can earn Avios the traditional way, by flying on Oneworld airlines and other British Airways partners and crediting your miles to your frequent flyer account.

 Let’s get to the redemption side of things.
 Normally I’d present here an award chart with all the geographic regions, but that all goes out the window with Avios.
 Instead, the amount of Avios required for a particular redemption depends on the total mileage flown.

-Off-peak pricing only applies to British Airways and Iberia flights, on certain periods of the year dictated by those airlines.
+Off-peak pricing only applies on certain periods of the year dictated by the above-mentioned airlines.
 You can find the latest off-peak pricing calendars here.